Axolotl: Metamorphosis

 An axolotl undergoing metamorphosis experiences a number of physiological changes that help them adapt to life on land.
 These include increased muscle tone in limbs, the absorption of gills and fins into the body, the development of eyelids, and a reduction in the skin's permeability to water, allowing the axolotl to stay more easily hydrated when on land.
 The lungs of an axolotl, though present alongside gills after reaching non-metamorphosed adulthood, develop further during metamorphosis.
+Axolotl that complete their metamorphosis resembles an adult plateau tiger salamander, though the axolotl differs in its longer toes.